axiomatic-systems/skeyma/docs/api/index.rst

       "lastUpdate": <date>   // (server-assigned) (ISO 8601 Extended Format) }

-Encrypted vs Cleartext Key Values
+Encrypted vs Clear-text Key Values
 ---------------------------------
 Keys are always stored on the server in their encrypted form.
-When Key values are exchanged through the API (either sent or received), they may be expressed either in their encrypted form (AES Key Wrap with a KEK), or in their raw cleartext form.
+When Key values are exchanged through the API (either sent or received), they may be expressed either in their encrypted form (AES Key Wrap with a KEK), or in their raw clear-text form.
 If Key values are exchanged in their encrypted form, it is up to the caller to wrap or unwrap the key values with the appropriate KEK.
 If a ``kek`` URL query parameter is present, the server will automatically perform the Key value wrapping or unwrapping.

 REST API
 --------